oSoc20/urban-brussels/README.md

 # Usage
 **Landing Page**

 The landing page is built up with a large dynamic map as background.
-On top of the map in the top right corner we have a button that directly redirects to the dashboard page (see later), and a button to change your language (from dutch to french and vice versa).

 On the center left we have a component which stores the search bar, a random search or‘get lucky’ button and a fun facts container.

-The random search button automatically generates a random building and brings the userto the detail page of that building.
-This was implemented to give tourists or users who don’t immediately know what to search for in this database a quick and easy way to get to know more by showing a specific building, after which they might look into more buildings of that same typology or style for example.
+The random search button automatically generates a random building and brings the user to the detail page of that building.

-The fun fact container was also made for the same reason as the random search button, namely to get the user up to speed with the database.
-These fun facts contain insights we found while analysing the database and some information about rare buildings and what’s so special about them.
 When clicking a tag that’s incorporated in the fun fact, you will immediately be redirected to the building list, where you will find the results for searching on that tag.

 **Building List Page**